mgechev/blog.mgechev.com/_drafts/flux-in-depth-store-network-communication-services.md

 ## View to the Store

 Now lets suppose the user enter a message and send it.
-Inside the `sendHandler`, defined in `MessageInput` we invoke an action (peek at the flux overview diagram above), which respectively is the `addMessage(text, user)` message in our `MessageActions`.
-The `MessageActions` explicitly invokes the `Dispatcher`, which throws an event.
-This event is being handled by the `Messages` component, which adds the message to the list of messages and triggers a `change` event.
-Now we're going in the previous case - "Store to View".
-All of this is better illustrated in the following diagram:
+Inside a send handler, defined in `MessageInput` we invoke the action `addMessage(text, user)` the `MessageActions` object (step 1) (peek at the flux overview diagram above).
+The `MessageActions` explicitly invokes the `Dispatcher` (step 2), which throws an event.
+This event is being handled by the `Messages` component (step 3), which adds the message to the list of messages and triggers a `change` event.
+Now we're going to the previous case - "Store to View".
+All of this is better illustrated on the following diagram:

 ![Component updates store](/images/store-services/component-update-store.png)